+Use Case to be included in Appendix B of the CPNS RD

 Local-Area Peer-to-Peer Networks

-This use case demonstrates the ability to network together a number of devices that can communicate with each other over a short range, but not over the Internet.
+This use case demonstrates the ability to connect a number of devices that can communicate with each other over a short range using a Peer-to-Peer Network.
+The use case can also be extended so that the Peer-to-Peer Network is formed over a wide-area network.

 Short Description

 A number of users come together at a particular location.
 They own devices that are equipped with one or more local-area networking technologies (e.g., 802.11 or Bluetooth).
-The devices form a Personal Network using these technologies so they can talk to one another.
+The devices form a Peer-to-Peer Network using these technologies so they can talk to one another.
 Even if all the devices are connected to the Internet, it is possible that they may be unable to reach each other over the Internet.
 Also, even if they can reach each other over the Internet, it may be beneficial to “offload” traffic to the local networks.

 A service or an application running on a device can discover and access services running on other devices.
 For instance, all the devices should be able to run a ToDo list application that lets users share and modify a distributed ToDo list.
-Or, a user should be able to discover another user’s videos and stream the videos over the Personal Network that is composed of local-area network technologies, without going over the Internet.
+Or, a user should be able to discover another user’s videos and stream the videos over the Peer-to-Peer Network that is composed of local-area network technologies, without going over the Internet.

 Market benefits

+The benefits of Peer-to-Peer Networks are:

-The main benefit of peer-to-peer networks is that they enhance user experience by allowing users to form ad-hoc networks in a quick, easy-to-use fashion.
-The use case increases the capabilities of technologies such as 802.11 and Bluetooth.
+Peer-to-Peer Networks enhance user experience by allowing users to offer and access CPNS services in a quick, easy-to-use fashion.

+Peer-to-Peer Networks increase the capabilities of technologies such as 802.11 and Bluetooth.
 Because both these technologies are now very much widespread, enabling richer applications and services over them is beneficial to the user and thus to the device manufacturer and application developer.

-Offloading traffic from a wide-area network to local-area networks reduces operational costs for an operator, thus helping bring down tariffs for users.
-Ad-hoc networking, by definition, does not require centralized entities, and therefore incurs lower infrastructure and bandwidth costs.
-Finally, the use case enables useful communications between devices and users when Internet access is unavailable or is insufficient.
+Peer-to-Peer Networks can offload traffic from a wide-area network to local-area networks, reducing operational costs for an operator, and helping bring down tariffs for users.

+Peer-to-Peer Networks do not require centralized entities, and therefore incur lower infrastructure and bandwidth costs.

+Local-area Peer-to-Peer Networks enable useful communications between devices and users when Internet access is unavailable or is insufficient.

-Requirements derived from the use case, to be added to section 5.x of the CPNS RD
+Requirements derived from the use case, to be added to section 6.3 of the CPNS RD